-For contested matters, the parties must meet timely and confer as to the selection of a qualified court reporter and provide a written stipulation, on the court-provided form (see Government Code section 70044).
+For contested matters, the parties must meet timely and confer as to the selection of a qualified court reporter and, at the time of the proceeding to be reported, the party procuring the qualified court reporter must provide a proposed order appointing the reporter on Form CV-311 for the Court's signature (see Government Code sections 68086 and 70044).

 - (1) The reporter must be licensed as a Certified Shorthand Reporter in California and comply with all California statutory and rule provisions for reporting court proceedings.
-The court reporter pro tempore must provide their name, CSR number, business address, phone number, and e-mail address to the courtroom clerk and all parties present on the day of the hearing in the event of an appeal or if a party wishes to procure a transcript from the reporter (see California Rules of Court, Rule 2.950). - (2) The court reporter pro tempore must execute the court's required written agreement as to the obligations of the court reporter in accepting the reporting assignment. - (3) If court reporters become available and at the court's discretion are provided by the court for any civil hearings (including family law and probate matters), the parties will be required to pay the applicable reporter attendance fee provided for in Government Code sections 68086(a)(1)(A) and (B) in a timely manner, except any party who has been granted a fee waiver under Government Code section 68631 et seq.
+The court reporter pro tempore must provide their name, CSR number, business address, phone number, and e-mail address to the courtroom clerk and all parties present on the day of the hearing in the event of an appeal or if a party wishes to procure a transcript from the reporter (see California Rules of Court, Rule 2.950). - (2) The court reporter pro tempore must execute the court's required written agreement as to the obligations of the court reporter in accepting the reporting assignment.

+(3) If court reporters become available and at the court's discretion are provided by the court for any civil hearings (including family law and probate matters), the parties will be required to pay the applicable reporter attendance fee provided for in Government Code sections 68086(a)(1)(A) and (B) in a timely manner, except any party who has been granted a fee waiver under Government Code section 68631 et seq.